 These are some of the strategies which work for me.
 This is the reason ShoutMeLoud is as successful as it is; we are a community of bloggers.

-Try to implement few of these strategies and you will notice the difference.
+Try to implement a few of these strategies and you will notice the difference.

 Do let me know about some other tips which will help a blogger build a strong readership around their blog.
 Share your advice in the comments.

-If you find this article useful, share it with your friends on Facebook and Google Plus!
+If you find this article useful, share it in your network on Facebook groups and LinkedIn!